 Following his successful year as Master of Moots Michael was keen to remain involved in the OULS and was very pleased to be elected the 2018/2019 Chair.
 He remains very passionate about the OU, the OULS, mooting and other forms of advocacy but he is especially motivated in ensuring that every member is aware of the opportunities that are available to them.
 He knows the value of the OULS during his own studies and the fun, relationships and skills that he experienced throughout.
 Michael’s mission is to make sure that every member has the same opportunities and to continue ensuring that the OULS remains an invaluable and fun part of every students experience.

-Mistress of the Moots: Jennifer Wharton
+Master of the Moots: Harrie Austin-Jones

 Careers Coordinator: Dave Ascough

 Based in Newton-Le-Willows (between Manchester and Liverpool – the birthplace of 80’s legend Rick Astley!)
 Dave is in his final year of the Bachelor of Laws (LLB), having begun in early 2016.
 In addition to studying, he applies his experience as a former police sergeant to his work as a consultant for a risk and reputation management company.
 As part of the OU’s Open Justice project he volunteers in the Manchester Personal Support Unit.